Finally, I was there! Yay!

 I would recommend staying for 2 days to fully enjoy what Machu Picchu has to offer.
 Explore the Citadel on the first day, and the surrounding area on the second day.
 The view of the citadel from the Sun Gate was unforgettable.

 Huayna Picchu Peak: Huayna Picchu is probably one of the most photographed hills in the world (or at least in Peru).
 Because this is the hill in the cover image of this post!
-Again, there’s a limit to go up to the peak of the “Young Peak” and it is a steep climb.
+Again, there’s a limit to going up to the peak of the “Young Peak” and it is a steep climb.
 Be prepared and it’s best to book the ticket in advance.

 It requires about 2- 2.5 hours but hikers could enjoy a unique and spectacular view of the Machu Picchu Citadel.